rob-myers/rob-myers.github.io/articles/tech1.md

 </aside>

-Although HTML, CSS and JS are separate standards, it is now common to generate _both_ HTML and CSS using JS.
+Although HTML, CSS and JS are separate standards, it is now common to generate both the HTML and the CSS using JS.
 This is possible via _Node.js Server-Side Rendering_ and _CSS-in-JS_, respectively.
-They counter the fundamental asymmetry between the _initial state_ of the document (HTML and CSS) and _all subsequent states_ (orbit of JS executions).
+They counter the fundamental asymmetry between the _initial state_ of the document (determined by HTML and CSS) and _all subsequent states_ (the orbit of JS executions).

 ### React Function Components

-JS can perform arbitrary computations, but its central purpose is DOM mutation.
+JavaScript can perform arbitrary computation, but its central purpose is DOM mutation.
+However, directly applying JS leads to [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
-Then JS is commonly broken down into _JavaScript components_, instantiated via XML tags.
+To surmount this, developers invented the notion of _JavaScript component_, instantiated via XML tags.
 If the JavaScript component is called `MyComponent`, the associated tag will be `<MyComponent />` or perhaps `<my-component />`.
-Intuitively, HTML is extended with these custom tags, which ultimately unwind into plain old HTML.
+Intuitively, HTML is extended with these custom tags which ultimately unwind into plain old HTML.

 Competing notions of JavaScript component exist in the wild.
 One popular approach is _React function components_.